HASwitchPlate/openHASP/docs/01-hardware.md

 - Wemos D1 Mini ESP8266
 - Lolin D1 Mini Pro ESP8266 V2.0.0

-> [!NOTE]
-> If you have a Lolin TFT 2.4" Display and a compatible ESP development board, you have all the hardware that is needed.
+?> If you have a Lolin TFT 2.4" Display and a compatible ESP development board, you have all the hardware that is needed.
-> In that case you can skip ahead to the [Firmware Installation](./installation.md).
+?> In that case you can skip ahead to the [Firmware Installation](./installation.md).

 ## Alternative SPI Display